Tharunraj139/admybrand-insights-ai/README.md

 A brief summary of AI tools used and key prompts will be provided as a separate document/section detailing the AI-assisted workflow in building this project.

 ---

-## Portfolio Addition

-This project is meticulously crafted to showcase skills in modern UI/UX design, front-end development with React, TypeScript, and Tailwind CSS, and the effective leveraging of AI tools for rapid prototyping and development.
-Feel free to add this project to your professional portfolio or CV.

 Best regards,

 P.Tharun Raj.